 The constant chase after pleasure ends with gaining no more than when we began and with generally worse health for our troubles.
 This being true we may as well forget pleasure-seeking altogether and choose for the greatest well-being.

-If, contrary to our usual assumptions, well-being is the variable we control and pleasure is largely fixed then instead of selecting for pleasure and ignoring health we would do better to optimize for health and take pleasure when and where we can as it naturally and sometimes unexpectedly arises.
+If, contrary to our usual assumptions, well-being is the variable we control and pleasure is largely fixed then instead of chasing pleasure and ignoring health we would do better to optimize for health and take pleasure when and where we can as it naturally and sometimes unexpectedly arises.

 We find that the compounding effects of health on awareness – and through that our choices – and awareness back onto health are powerful and beneficial, a virtuous circle indeed.